Zhenyuan-Li/NextJS-and-NestJS/sg-2022-nest/my-car-value/README.md

 What if we need to add more user related service?
 Like add preference, reset feature...
 The content of UserService will become messy.

+### Common Auth System Features

+- Handler to Sign Up, Log In, Sign Out
+- Handler to return currently signed in user
+- Reject requests to certain handlers is the user is not signed in -> **Guard**
+- Automatically tell a handler who the currently signed in user is -> **Interceptor + Decorator**
+  - Challenge: Param decorators exist outside the DI system, so our decorator can't get an instance of UsersService directly.
+  - Solution: Make an interceptor to get the current user, then use the value produced by it in the decorator.

 ### How auto signIn works (cookie-session library)

-GET /asdf
+1. GET /asdf

    Headers - Cookie: ey4ji145152

-Server:
+2. Server:

    1. Cookie-Session library looks at the 'Cookie' header
    2. Cookie-Session decodes the string, result in an object
       - Session - {userId: 'asd'}
    3. We get access to session object in a request handler using a decorator
    4. We add/remove/change properties on the session object
       - Session - {userId: 'zxc'}
    5. Cookie-Session sees the updated session and turns it into an encrypted string
    6. String sent back in the 'Set-Cookie' header on the response object

-Response
+3. Response

    Headers - Set-Cookie: ey6ak025k66